knewplay/course-vex-vrc-in-c/session1.md

 ## What are Programming Libraries?

-* Programming libraries are pre-written code modules that can be used in your programs.
+* A library is pre-written code that you can use in your own programs
-* They provide functionality and tools that you can use without having to write everything from scratch.
+* They provide functionality and tools that you can use without having to write everything from scratch
-* Libraries save time and reduce errors in software development.
+* Libraries save time and reduce errors in software development

 ---

 ## What is PROS, and Why Do We Use It?

-* PROS is a popular open source programming library for VEX.
+* PROS is a popular open source programming library for VEX
-* It is specifically designed for our V5 hardware, and so it simplifies the process of programming your robot.
+* Gives us more power and freedom compared to VEXcode Blocks
-* PROS is widely used and supported, and has good integration with VS Code.
+* It is designed for our V5 hardware, so it simplifies the process of programming your robot
-* We explore PROS in more detail in the coming sessions.
+* PROS is widely used and supported, and has good integration with VS Code

 ---